aodhanlutetiae/dj/sheets2.md

 <br />
 >=AVERAGE(C2:C11)

-will give you the average number of bags a "top ten" retailer chain handed out
+will give you the average number of bags handed out by a retailer chain in the top ten

 <br />
 >=SUM(C2:C196)

-will add all the numbers in Column C and give you the total number of bags for all the retailers in 2019
+will add all the numbers in Column C and give you the total number of bags for all the retailers in 2019-20.

 <br />
 >=SUM(C2:C196) / 52